shellpad/shellpad.nvim/README.md

 - :Shell process is stopped when the buffer window is closed. :term processes keep running even when the window is closed, because the buffer still exists.
 - :term and jobstart have a bug where the process output is truncated (see https://github.com/neovim/neovim/issues/26543). :Shell provides a workaround by simply sleeping for 0.5s.
 This is good enough for most usecases until the bug is resolved unpstream.
 - :term buffers are not modifiable by default.
 You can process :Shell buffers with other commands like :%!sort | uniq -c | sort.
 If you want to do that with :term, you will need to make the buffer modifiable, and remove the empty lines.
 Furthermore, the :term output is wrapped to the current window width, so the output is just unreliable.
+- Not a difference but worth mentioning: Both :term and :Shell can run commands from terminal using term://COMMAND and Shell://COMMAND.

 The most important thing I need from :term to use it more is to allow setting the width of the pty, instead of getting the width from the current window.